Nonnoetherian coordinate rings with unique maximal depictions: Abstract

 \section{Abstract}

-A depiction of a nonnoetherian integral domain $R$ is a special noetherian overring which provides a framework for describing the geometry of $R$.
+A depiction of a nonnoetherian integral domain $R$ is a special coordinate ring that provides a framework for describing the geometry of $R$.
 We show that if $R$ is noetherian in codimension 1, then $R$ has a unique maximal depiction $T$.
 In this case, the geometric dimensions of the points of $\operatorname{Spec}R$ may be computed directly from $T$.
 If in addition $R$ has a normal depiction $S$, then $S$ is the unique maximal depiction of $R$.